Logiqx/tech-docs/Environments/Containers/Docker/README.md

 ### MySQL

-I use MySQL for ad hoc analysis and as part of an AMP / EMP stack.
+I have used MySQL for WCA data analysis and as part of an AMP / EMP stack.

 I have documented the way I have set up [MySQL](../../../Services/Databases/MySQL/README.md) using Docker Compose.

+### MariaDB

+I have used MariaDB for WCA data analysis and as part of an AMP / EMP stack.

+I have documented the way I have set up [MariaDB](../../../Services/Databases/MariaDB/README.md) using Docker Compose.